Darrell Bevell: Seattle Seahawks

-In 2014, the Seahawks finished the season at 12-4 and attempted to repeat as Super Bowl champions.
+In 2014, the Seahawks finished the season at 12–4 and attempted to repeat as Super Bowl champions.
 They came short in Super Bowl XLIX, which they lost to the New England Patriots after passing on 2nd and goal from the 1-yard line with 26 seconds left.
 Trailing 28–24, Russell Wilson targeted wide receiver Ricardo Lockette, but New England's Malcolm Butler made a game-saving interception with 20 seconds left on the clock.
 The play call was widely criticized.
 "I can't believe the call," NBC color commentator Cris Collinsworth said after the play was run.
 "You have Marshawn Lynch.
 You have a guy who's been borderline unstoppable. ...
 If I lose this Super Bowl because Marshawn Lynch can't get into the end zone, so be it.
 So be it.
 I can't believe the call".
 Sports Illustrated writer Peter King called the play one of the worst calls in Super Bowl history, and so did retired NFL hall of famer Deion Sanders.
 Retired running back Emmitt Smith, the NFL's all-time leading rusher, went even further, calling it the worst play call in the history of football.
 Bevell acknowledged making the call, but also remarked that Lockette could have been more aggressive on the play.
 Wilson said the play was a "good call", and lamented throwing the interception and "not making that play."
-Carroll, though, said the last play was "all my fault", and called Bevell "crucially important to our future."
-The head coach added that Seattle would have run the ball on a subsequent play.
+Head coach Pete Carroll, though, said the last play was "all my fault", and called Bevell "crucially important to our future."
+Carroll added that Seattle would have run the ball on a subsequent play.
 "We don't ever call a play thinking we might throw an interception."

 Bevell was dismissed from the Seahawks in January 2018.